Fernand Cormon: Biography

 His father was the playwright Eugène Cormon.
 His mother was Charlotte Furais, the actress.

 At an early age he attracted attention for the perceived sensationalism in his art, although for a time his powerful brush dwelled with particular delight on scenes of bloodshed, such as the Murder in the Seraglio (1868) and the Death of Ravana, King of Lanka at the Toulouse Museum.
 The Musée d'Orsay has his Cain fleeing before Jehovah's Curse; and for the Mairie of the fourth arrondissement of Paris he executed in grisaille a series of panels: Birth, Death, Marriage, War, etc. A Chiefs Funeral, and a series of large paintings for the Museum of natural history in Paris with themes from the Stone Age, occupied him for several years.
 He was appointed to the Legion of Honor in 1880.
-Subsequently he also devoted himself to portraiture.
+Subsequently he also devoted himself to portraiture such as Young African Woman.